 Separately, the operations team noticed that agent-related errors were beginning to creep up.
 An investigation was quickly launched to halt the error increase and identify the cause.

 After reviewing the monthly call records, it became apparent that agent errors occurred when the agents took notes during a call.
 The agents were forced to navigate a complex path within a job aid to reach the notation section.
 What’s more, the agents lacked a structured, uniform approach to notating or documenting interactions and service requests.

-an interactive “notepad” for inserting notes, copying them, and inserting them into the CRM system would be helpful.
+To solve the problem, we proposed redesigning the notating sections of the job aids that agents utilized during a call, creating uniformity and ease of use.
+The operations director indicated that an interactive “notepad” for inserting notes, copying them, and inserting them into the CRM system would be helpful.
 We kept this in mind to determine if we could incorporate it into our restructure.

 Utilizing our team’s extensive knowledge base experience and knowledge of different programs, we identified a custom-made interactive notepad that is inserted into learner guides for learners to use while in training.
 We proceeded to replicate this function into GE Healthcare’s job aid templates.
 It took some HTML coding manipulation, but we successfully incorporated the active field within the notation section of the job aids.